splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

 Configure Fluentd
 ---------------------------------------

 Fluentd is turned off by default.
+If you already installed Fluentd on a host, install the Collector without Fluentd using the ``--without-fluentd`` option.
+For more information, see :ref:`otel-configuration`.

 To install Fluentd for log collection, run the installer script with the ``--with-fluentd`` option.
 For example:

 .. code-block:: bash